Former Spanish king could face trial after UK court rejects sovereign immunity | Law-Order

 Danish national Corinna zu Sayn-Wittgenstein Sayn, who lives in Britain and has testified that she was romantically involved with the former monarch and received financial information and documents from him, alleged multiple acts of harassment between 2012 and 2020.
 "If the case goes further, the Defendant will have an opportunity to defend the claims made against him and, ultimately, the Court will hear evidence and make a decision after a trial," the ruling read.

+The court ruling said no investigation into the harassment claim was carried out.
+It was not immediately clear if Sayn-Wittgenstein would seek a trial, but her lawyer Robin Rathmell called the ruling "the first step on the road to justice".

-"Today's judgment demonstrates that this defendant cannot hide behind position, power, or privilege to avoid this claim," Sayn-Wittgenstein's lawyer Robin Rathmell said in a statement.
-"This is the first step on the road to justice."
+"Today's judgment demonstrates that this defendant cannot hide behind position, power, or privilege to avoid this claim," Rathmell said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)